kln12/Interview_questions/README.md

 3.terraform state lock
 4. if you done any changes on AWS console and how to update on terraform
 5.teraform lifecycle
 6. how to format the terraform code and check the version.
+7.diff b/w var.tf and filr.tfvar